myanggh/tips-tricks/README.md

 pip list --local

 3 New knowledge
-(1) There are three types of variables commonly used: string, number, True/False./n (2) String is awesome.
+(1) There are three types of variables commonly used: string, number, and boolean variable True/False.

+(2) String is awesome.
 Pay attaition to string_name.index("a"), string_name.replace("a","b"), and string_name[0].
 The first gives the index number of the a in the string, the second replaces a with b, the third the latter gives the first letter of the string.

 (3) Numbers is awesome.
 Use from math import * to get access to mathmatic functions such as sqrt, floor, sin.

-(4) Variables type is defined using int(a), float(b), double(c)..
+(4) Variables type is defined using int(a), float(b), double(c)...

 (5) Use Input("user information") to input user information.

 (6) Build a calculator.
 A calculator normally is the main part of a function.

 (7) Mad lib game.

+(8) List and list functions， List_name[].
+List_name.append(), List_name.remove(), List_name.extend(), List_name.append(), List_name.count(), List_name.sort(), List_name.reverse(), List_name.copy()

+(9) Tuples, tuple_name().
+Tuple is inmutable, it can't be changed.
+It is usually used to list that don't need to be changed.

+(10) Function, def (parameters).

+(11) If statement, if condition:.
+The content followed by the If statement should have indentation.
+The line without indentation will be regarded as out of the function.

+(12) Function + if statement to build a smarter calculator.
+The user input the number and operator, the function to calculate the formula.

+(13) Dictionary is awesome to assign parameters.

+(14) While loop.
+Build a guessing game.

+(15) For loop is awesome.
+Loop over different arrays, numbers.
+Build a exponent function.

+(16) 2D lists & nested loops. you can name the variables in the for loop.

+(17) Inherentance.

+(18) Python interpretor.
+It used to quick test a few script instead of using a text editor.

+(17) Build a translator. while loop + for loop.
+Understand the variables in the for loop and while loop. .lower, .isupper are given by Python.

+(18) Read and write files.

+(19) Module and pip.

+(20) Class and objects is super useful, class is a data type that used in almost every language.
+Object is the name of the data type.
+Creat your own data type.

+(21) Create a quiz game. class + loop functions.

+(22) Object function.